enkidevs/curriculum/JavaScript/Ecmascript 2015/map-set-weakmap-weakset.md

 * [key, value] of map
 * i=0; i > map.length; i++;
 * i=1; i == true; i++;
+%exp
+The syntax means that the pair ``[key,value]`` represent one tuple from the map on each iteration.
+%
 ---

 ```
 // Using WeakMaps the following
 // will result in?

 var map = new WeakMap();